 If you are looking for the most for your money, check out our Uniform Bar Exam full service course here.
-(This is about half as expensive as tutoring and you will get everything that comes with private tutoring and more!)
+(We have affordable on demand course options as well as excellent live evening options!)

 2. Do I need a new approach?

 Yes.
 You probably do.
 You probably should not simply plan on rewatching all of your bar review lectures.
 (Click on the link if you are interested in hearing exactly why!)
 There are generally four things you need to pass the bar exam:

 (1) Good materials.
 If you don’t have good, well organized materials that you learn from, you will be behind right from the beginning!
 If you are wondering what our materials look like, check out this post to see why we have the best outlines.
 We have outlines for the MBE, MEE, and other state bar exams.